In Memoriam: The Biggest Celebrity Deaths of 2023 | Wealth of Geeks

 Michael Gambon

 The Irish actor debuted professionally in a 1962 performance of Othello by William Shakespeare, and his career lasted over six decades.
 His performance in Skylight garnered him a nomination for a Tony Award in 1997.
 He was well-known for his work on British television, where he was nominated for four BAFTA Awards for his roles in Perfect Strangers, Wives and Daughters, Longitude, and The Singing Detective.
-His portrayal of Albus Dumbledore in the Harry Potter film series, which ran from 2004 to 2011, helped him become renowned.
-On September 27, at the age of eighty-two, he passed away from pneumonia.
+His portrayal of Albus Dumbledore in the Harry Potter film series, which ran from 2004 to 2011, helped him become famous around the world.
+On September 27, at the age of 82, he passed away from pneumonia.

 Jimmy Buffett